(A) To ensure that student and other stakeholder needs are understood and addressed, the school district or school shall:

 (c) May permit students below the ninth grade to take advanced work for credit; and

-(d) Shall specify that units earned in English language arts, mathematics, science, and social studies that are delivered through integrated academic and technical instruction are eligible to meet the graduation requirements of section 3313.603 of the Revised Code.
+(d) Shall specify that units earned in English language arts, mathematics, science, and social studies that are delivered through integrated academic and technical instruction are eligible to meet the graduation requirements.

 Promulgated Under: 119.03